Jauja (film)

-Jauja is a 2014 internationally co-produced historical drama film co-written and directed by Lisandro Alonso, starring Viggo Mortensen.
-It competed in the Un Certain Regard section at the 2014 Cannes Film Festival where it won the FIPRESCI Prize.
+Jauja is a 2014 historical drama film directed by Lisandro Alonso, co-written with Fabian Casas.
+Starring Viggo Mortensen (also producer and composer), it follows Gunnar Dinesen, a Danish settler in Patagonia, and his young daughter Ingeborg (Viilbjørk Malling Agger).

+The film had its world premiere at the Un Certain Regard section of the 2014 Cannes Film Festival on 18 May, where it won the FIPRESCI Prize.
+It was theatrically released in Argentina on 27 November.

 Plot

 In the 1880s, Danish Captain Gunnar Dinesen is in Argentina with his teenage daughter Ingeborg who asks him if she can have a dog—one that will follow her wherever she goes.
 Dinesen is propositioned by the rutting Lieutenant Pittaluga who asks him for permission to take Inge to a dance in exchange for one of his horses.
 In clumsy Spanish Dinesen refuses, stating that Inge is his daughter.
 When Dinesen warns Inge that Pittaluga is too fond of young girls and she should not go near him, she asks why she ever would.

 Unbeknownst to her father, Inge is already involved with a young soldier named Corto.
 Corto tells Pittaluga and Dinesen about the rumors that Zuluaga, an officer who inexplicably disappeared into the desert, is leading a group of bandits and wearing a woman's dress.
 The men tell Corto to go into the desert and bring them something tangible as proof that Zuluaga is still alive.

 During the night Inge and Corto run off together.
 Though Pittaluga offers to retrieve Inge, Dinesen insists on going alone.
 Heading out into the desert he eventually encounters a mortally wounded man whispering the name Zuluaga.
 He later finds the dying Corto, with his throat cut, and demands of him the whereabouts of his daughter.
 Laying aside his rifle and hat, Dinesen with revolver in hand goes to investigate a suspicious sound.
 While the distraught Dinesen investigates the area near the helpless Corto, his hat and rifle are stolen by one of the natives.
 Dinesen comes back to Corto's body and finishes the job of killing Corto with his sword.
 The native fires a shot at Dinesen with the rifle and then rides his horse away, and Dinesen is forced to continue on foot through the inhospitable desert.
 Driven onward in the search for his daughter, he continues on in the direction the indigenous man went.

 As Dinesen wanders through the desert, he sees a dog who leads him first to a toy soldier that Corto had given to Inge and then to a Danish-speaking elderly woman who lives in a cave.
 She tells him her husband died of a snake bite.
 Captain Dinesen tells the woman that he is looking for his daughter and, as the conversation unfolds, it is gradually revealed that the woman is his daughter.
 She tells him to come back whenever he likes and he wanders out into the desert again.